eyadsaher/Omnifood/README.md

 ## ⭐ Omnifood - Elevating Your Dining Experience ⭐

-Welcome to Omnifood, your top choice for Food Delivery powered by AI!
-Our user-friendly website is designed to make your dining experience easy and enjoyable.
-We've used the latest web technologies like **HTML5**, **CSS3**, and **JavaScript** to create a smooth and pleasant journey for you.
+This user-friendly website is designed to make your dining experience easy and enjoyable.
+I've used the latest web technologies like **HTML5**, **CSS3**, and **JavaScript** to create a smooth and pleasant journey for you.

 ## 📌 **Live Site URL:** <a href="https://eyadsaheromnifood.netlify.app/" target="_blank">**Explore Now** 🚀</a>